 Backcountry camp North Cascades National Park

 There isn’t much you can do here for weight savings.
-You can’t shave off pieces of you camera or lens to cut down on weight.
+You can’t shave off pieces of your camera or lens to cut down on weight.
 And this isn’t the category for scrimping on quality to save weight.
-My choice of photo gear may be on the heavy side, but it ensures high quality results.
+My choice of photo gear may be on the heavy side, but it ensures high-quality results.

 Illuminated tent, Sawtooth Mountains Idaho

-Wide or ultra wide to short telephoto lenses will cover most situations.
+Wide or ultra-wide to short telephoto lenses will cover most situations.
 Again, go with the highest quality you can afford.
-It wood be ideal to bring just one zoom lens with a focal length from 20-200mm.
-However the quality of such a lens may not be optimum.
+It would be ideal to bring just one zoom lens with a focal length from 20-200mm.
+However, the quality of such a lens may not be optimum.

 A tripod is an essential piece of photo gear.
 Night photography would be absolutely impossible without it.
 So would close-ups of flowers, long exposures of flowing water, and techniques such as focus stacking.

-A tripod is also one item where you may be able to get away with choosing a lighter weight model.
-This is especially true if you camera body and lens combination is on the lighter side.
+A tripod is also one item where you may be able to get away with choosing a lighter-weight model.
+This is especially true if your camera body and lens combination is on the lighter side.

-Many manufacturers offer tripods with three or four section legs.
-I prefer three, simpler, less parts that can fail.
-Also make sure your tripod is tall enough for your needs.
-Carbon fiber tripods are your best option, they’re slightly lighter than metal, and very durable.
+Many manufacturers offer tripods with three or four-section legs.
+I prefer three, simpler, fewer parts that can fail.
+Also, make sure your tripod is tall enough for your needs.
+Carbon fiber tripods are your best option, they’re slightly lighter than metal and very durable.
 They also won’t freeze your hands in cold weather light metal does.

 Polarizing Filter.
 Probably one of the most indispensable filters to bring along.
-Just be careful not to overdue the effect of darkening a sky.
-Also keep in mind their limited effect when using wide angle lenses.
+Just be careful not to overdo the effect of darkening a sky.
+Also, keep in mind their limited effect when using wide-angle lenses.
 Graduated Neutral Density Filters.
 I still find them extremely useful.
 But If you’re looking to save weight you could leave these at home, and produce their effect in post-processing.
 They are not always the best option in certain circumstances.
 However, when possible I will always prefer to use them to make the best exposure in the field, and not rely on post-processing techniques.